HACKMANV8/Impact-X/README.md

-Impact-x

-# 🚀 GoViral – Bridging Creators & Influencers
+# Impact-X 🚀 GoViral – Bridging Creators & Influencers

 GoViral is a **digital collaboration marketplace** that connects **content creators** with **Instagram page owners (promoters)** for seamless, transparent, and secure promotions — no agencies, no middlemen.
 Now powered with **AI/ML Smart Pricing & Matchmaking Engines** for data-driven fairness and efficiency.